hissy-cat-studio/Three-Crowns/README.md

 The three male heirs will each be given the Title of "Crown of Kaztani" and upon the Old Lion's death, The Queen Daughter and the Three Crowns will each inherent a section of the city to rule over.
 The ruling power will be shared amongst the Old Lion’s four children.

+The Queen Daughter "The Last Queen" : Beautiful, Intelligent, Beloved by all in the empire, Fair and Just.

+The First Born : The Crown Lion.
+Strong, Forceful.
+House Lion controls the military might of the empire abroad, and the largest military within the city walls, alomst 2 times as strong as the other three houses combined.

+The Second Born : The Crown Jackel.
+Charasmitc, Loyal.
+House Jackel controls most of the commerce and trade abroad.

+The Third Born : The Serpent Crown.
+Cunning, Ruthless, weak, fragle, small, deformed and blind.
+House Serpent controls the black arts of magic.

 The Queen Daughter (aka The Last Queen) with have two votes.

 Each of the Three Crowns will have one vote.